ClaudioSOZ/python_showcase/README.md

 plot_dom_suite.py: Plots the domains specified in the cylc-rose suite of nested regional models, reading the input rose-suite.conf containing the relevant variables

+PR of these script' inputs and outputs may be restricted, hence they are not included in this repository